In situ characterization of laser-induced strong field ionization phenomena

-Note that we measure both - the total energy of the pulse as well as spatial intensity distribution in the focal volume as shown in Fig. \ref{Fig_BeamFocusProfile}.
+Note that we measure both the total energy of the pulse as well as spatial intensity distribution in the focal volume, as shown in Fig. \ref{Fig_BeamFocusProfile}.
+For the measured charge and gas density distribution in the generated plasma, our analysis shows that the spatial distortion of the beam in the interaction region is negligible.
 Therefore, for a specific pulse shape, the only free parameter in the fitting procedure is the pulse duration, $\tau_{FWHM}$, or equivalently, the peak intensity $I_{peak}$.
 More details about the fitting procedure are provided in the Methods.

 Figure \ref{Fig_ion_yield_7_5barr} (a) shows a typical result of this fitting procedure in helium at a back-pressure of 7.5 bar.
 The optimal fit yields a full width at half maximum pulse duration of $\tau_{FWHM} = (41.7\pm 0.5)$ fs.
 The upper horizontal axis in the figure displays the pulse peak intensity corresponding to this pulse duration.